Mohamed-dewidar/Robusta-Task/README.md

 ## Evaluation

 There is no fixed goals to check against, depending on the points you tackle and the enhancements you implement your evaluation will be varied from other candidates.
 However, **For bonus points, implement the solution without using a framework.**

+## My work
+- used validator.js library for Client-Side Validation, since provides a set of simple and readable validation functions for common use cases.
+It abstracts away the complexity of writing regular expressions for validation, making your code more concise and easier to understand.
+- The password validation required a custom validation rules.
+- didn't use framework, as mentioned (**For bonus points, implement the solution without using a framework.**).
+- when user login an alert message will be appear instead of redirecting user.
+- used fontawesome, google fonts, validator.js by adding the CDN.
+- added dark & light themes.